jimmyLi9201/guardui/docs/guide/getting-started.md

 # Getting Started

-In this tutorial, let's build a custom login page and see how Guard UI works.
+In this tutorial, let's build a simple login page and see how Guard UI works.
 Open your favorite code editor and create index.html.

 ## Step 1: Init